lutfiqasim/inventory-management-system/README.md

 # Inventory Management System APIs

-This document outlines the APIs for a basic inventory management system.
+This document represetnts APIs for a basic inventory management system.
 These APIs can be used to perform various operations related to managing inventory, such as adding products, categories, updating quantities, and retrieving inventory information, and many other of the basic operations that could be done on such a system.

 ## Resource
 The following resources are introduced in this system: